victoriajuan/Info474-a3/README.md

 #### Title

 If title is specified, sets the title and returns the chart.
 If title is not specified, the default title is "My TreeMap".
+Input takes a string.